arximboldi/immer/doc/persist.rst

    :start-after: include:start-doc_2-load
    :end-before:  include:end-doc_2-load

-This example also demonstrates a case where the main document type ``doc_2`` contains another type ``extra_data`` with a ``vector``.
+This example also demonstrates a scenario in which the main document type ``doc_2`` contains another type ``extra_data`` with a
-As you can see in the resulting JSON, nested types are also serialized with pools: ``"extra": {"comments": 1}``.
+``vector``.
+As you can see in the resulting JSON, nested types are also serialized with pools: ``"extra": {"comments":
+1}``.
 Only the ID of the ``comments`` ``vector`` is serialized instead of its content.

 .. _transformations-with-pools:

 Transformations with pools
 --------------------------

-Suppose, we want to apply certain transforming functions to the ``immer`` containers inside of a large document type.
+Suppose, we want to apply certain transforming functions to the ``immer`` containers inside a large document type.
 The most straightforward way would be to simply create new containers with the new data, running the transforming function over each element.
 However, this approach has some disadvantages:

-- All new containers will be independent, no structural sharing will be preserved and the same data would be stored multiple times.
+- All new containers will be independent, no structural sharing will be preserved, leading to the same data being stored multiple times.
 - The transformation would be applied more times than necessary when some of the data is shared.
 Example: one vector is built by appending elements to the other vector.
 Transforming shared elements multiple times could be unnecessary.

-Let's look at a simple case using the document from the :ref:`first-example`.
+Let's consider a simple case using the document from the :ref:`first-example`.
 The desired transformation would be to multiply each element of the ``immer::vector<int>`` by 10.

 First, the document value would be created in the same way: